Skip to content

 • No magic — no implicit conversions, no macros, no reflection

-Almide compiles to three targets from the same source:
+Almide compiles to two targets from the same source, and they are guaranteed to behave identically:

 TargetUse case